waferbaby/usesthis/posts/danah.boyd.markdown

 More than anything, I want a world with ubiquitous high bandwidth wifi.
 I hate that the carriers make it prohibitively expensive for me to lookup information when I'm traveling outside of the US.
 I hate that I can't easily connect my laptop to the internet when I'm out and about or, when I do, it's so bloody slow as to be useless.
 I want connectivity everywhere.
 And I want it to be understood as infrastructure.
 We can't even talk about life in the cloud until we have blanketed connectivity.

+[mamp]: windows/ "A one-click Mac solution for Apache, MySQL, PHP."

 [adium]: https://en.wikipedia.org/wiki/Adium "A multi-protocol chat application for the Mac."
 [android]: https://developers.google.com/android/?csw=1 "A mobile phone platform."
 [aroundme-ios]: http://www.aroundmeapp.com/ "An iPhone app to give you information on your current surroundings."